When I was born, Marvin Creamer and his brother Richard worked for R. C. Harvey,

 I requested Creamer's alma mater, Rowan University, to help set up a 25th anniversary celebration in May, or even to

-Phil Miller, offered to help.
-Several of my siblings and friends also offered to help, so we set about the gigantic
+Phil Miller offered to help.
+Several of my siblings and friends also helped, so we set about the gigantic

 task of planning and carrying out this affair.